Bodelwyddan Castle: History

 The castle was remodeled in 1805 into a Greek Revival style and then reconstructed between 1830 and 1832 by Sir John Hay Williams, who employed the architects Joseph Hansom (inventor of the Hansom cab) and Edward Welch to refurbish and extend the house; the modifications made it into the castellated style.

 The castle has been described as one of Hansom's most ambitious projects, "being wildly dramatic and owing nothing to its predecessors".
 At the same time works were carried out to construct an estate wall and formal gardens.

-Further refurbishment work was carried out in the 1880s by Sir Herbert, 7th Baronet, who inherited Bodelwyddan Castle from his heirless cousin.
 By the First World War the house had become a recuperation hospital for wounded soldiers.
 During this time, the grounds of the estate were used by soldiers based at the nearby Kinmel Camp for trench warfare training.
 Traces of these trenches can still be seen.

 According to WalesOnline, the castle has been reported as haunted.

 Lowther College

-By 1920, the cost of maintaining the castle and estate had grown too burdensome, and the Williams-Wynn family leased Bodelwyddan to Lowther College, a girls' private school.
+By 1920, the cost of maintaining the castle and estate had grown too burdensome, and the Williams family leased Bodelwyddan to Lowther College, a girls' private school.
 The school was formed in 1896 at Lytham St. Annes in Lancashire by Florence Lindley.
 Lowther College purchased the property five years later, in 1925.
 The school is thought to have been one of the first private schools for girls to have its own swimming pool.
 It also had a private golf course.
 The Lowther College Tableaux were well regarded within the community for their musical excellence.
 Boys were admitted from 1977.
 The school closed in 1982 due to financial problems.